sailthru/stolos/scheduler/README.md

   - does not (and should not) auto-scale workers
   - by itself, it does no actual "work" other than managing job state and queueing future work
+  - This is not a grid scheduler (ie this does not solve a bin packing problem)

 Requirements: